abrar-mohamed-cpu/abrar-mohamed/README.md

 # abrar-mohamed
 my personal profile
-# Hi, I'm Gamal Hafez 👋
+# Hi, I'm abrar mohamed 👋

 I’m a recent graduate from a business college, and I’m now shifting my career to become a web developer.
 I began my journey by learning **programming fundamentals using Python**, and built several small projects, including interactive games with Turtle graphics.